 The federal government is currently considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The proposed federal law, called the Marketplace Fairness Act of 2013, would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.

 Below is an article on the current rules on Internet sales tax in Indiana.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 A Note on Indiana’s Sales Tax Terminology

 Along with the more common term “sales tax,” Indiana law uses the term “gross retail tax.”
 However, it is clear from dozens of references to “sales tax” throughout Title 45, Article 2.2 of Indiana’s Administrative Code (the part of the Code that officially interprets Indiana’s gross retail tax law) that the two terms are synonymous.
 “Sales tax” and “gross retail tax” are used interchangeably in this article.